-- To ensure a satisfactory air supply, locate air cooled condensing units in an environment with clear air, away from loose dirt and foreign matter that may clog the coil. - Condensing units must not be located in the vicinity of steam, hot air or fume exhausts or closer than 18 inches from a wall, obstruction, or adjacent unit. - Avoid areas where heavy snow will accumulate at air inlet and discharge locations. - The condensing unit should be located for maximum security and maintenance accessibility.
-Avoid ground level sites with public access.
-Install a solid base, capable of supporting the weight of the condensing unit. - The base should be at least 2 inches (51 mm) higher than the surrounding grade and 2 inches (51 mm) larger than the dimensions of the condensing unit base.
+- To ensure a satisfactory air supply, locate air cooled condensing units in an environment with clear air, away from loose dirt and foreign matter that may clog the coil. - Condensing units must not be located in the vicinity of steam, hot air or fume exhausts or closer than 18 inches from a wall, obstruction or adjacent unit. - Avoid areas where heavy snow will accumulate at air inlet and discharge locations. - The condensing unit should be located for maximum security and maintenance accessibility.
+Avoid ground-level sites with public access.
+Install a solid base, capable of supporting the weight of the condensing unit. - The base should be at least 2 in.
+(51 mm) higher than the surrounding grade and 2 in.
+(51 mm) larger than the dimensions of the condensing-unit base.
 For snowy areas, a base of sufficient height to clear snow accumulation must be installed. - Securely attach the unit to the base using the holes provided in the unit mounting rails to prevent unit movement that might stress refrigerant piping and electrical wiring.

-Before beginning, refer to Piping and Refrigerant Requirements on page 25 for unit placement, piping guidelines, and refrigerant charge requirements for your system.
+Before beginning, refer to Piping and Refrigerant Requirements on page 27 for unit placement, piping guidelines, and refrigerant-charge requirements for your system.

-The condensing unit must be located within the maximum distance from evaporator guidelines listed in Table 5.6 on page 32.
+The condensing unit must be located within the maximum distance from evaporator guidelines listed in Piping when Condensing Unit is Above or Below Evaporator on page 35.